 https://x.com/BitcoinMagazine/status/2055319625315783090

-Mubadala manages a global portfolio exceeding $330 billion in assets across technology, healthcare, infrastructure, private equity, and public markets, with its mandate centered on generating returns for the Abu Dhabi government while reducing the emirate's dependence on oil revenues.
+Mubadala oversees a global portfolio exceeding $330 billion in assets spanning technology, healthcare, infrastructure, private equity, and public markets.
+Its mandate focuses on delivering returns to the Abu Dhabi government while decreasing the emirate’s reliance on oil revenues.
+Bitcoin, held via the regulated IBIT vehicle, ranks among the fund’s most prominent public-market exposures.
+As of Q4 2024, IBIT already stood as Mubadala’s second-largest position by a wide margin, behind only its longer-term investment in Arm Holdings.

-Abu Dhabi's sovereign accumulation does not stop at Mubadala.
-Al Warda Investments, an entity tied to the Abu Dhabi Investment Council — itself operating under the Mubadala umbrella — has also been building an IBIT position, reporting 8.2 million shares worth approximately $408 million at year-end 2025.
-The two Abu Dhabi vehicles combined to hold more than $1 billion in IBIT as of December 31.
+Abu Dhabi’s sovereign bitcoin purchases extend beyond Mubadala.
+Al Warda Investments, linked to the Abu Dhabi Investment Council that operates under the Mubadala umbrella, has also accumulated IBIT shares.
+It reported 8.2 million shares valued at approximately $408 million at year-end 2025.
+Together the two Abu Dhabi entities held more than $1 billion in IBIT as of December 31, setting a benchmark for Gulf Cooperation Council sovereign involvement in regulated bitcoin products.

 Reader-supported